jdheyburn/jdheyburn.co.uk/content/blog/who-goes-blogging-5-more-hugo-improvements/index.md

 Nice - this has changed from the previous value.
 We can jump over to GitHub to verify this is indeed the latest version.

-{{< figure src="hugo-coder-commit.png" alt="Screenshot showing latest hugo-coder version in GitHub" >}}
+{{< figure src="hugo-coder-commit.png" caption="Verify at the GitHub repo page https://github.com/luizdepra/hugo-coder/commit/master" alt="Screenshot showing latest hugo-coder version in GitHub" >}}

 ## Validation and Testing

 Now comes the testing part, ensuring that everything is working as intended with both the new Hugo version and the latest hugo-coder submodule.
+Some of the issues I came across were:

+## New Features Available